This article gives details and examples of the other steps that are available in steps to perform other functions in Automation Processes.

 Execute Process

 Execute Process sets one process to execute one or more other active processes.
-You can only use this to execute a "Manual" process.
+You can only use this to execute a "Manual" process that has been enabled to run "From Process Step".
+Refer to Setting Up Custom Processes.

-An example of using Execute Process is for a ‘New Employee onboarding’ process which includes separate business divisions that need to complete their ‘checklist’ of onboarding tasks.
-For example, there could be the following four processes that each division can run separately, and also have a top-level process that runs all four of these when needed.
+An example of using the Execute Process step is for a ‘New Employee onboarding’ process which includes separate business divisions that need to complete their ‘checklist’ of onboarding tasks.
+For example, there could be the following four processes that each division can run separately and also have a top-level process that runs all four of these when needed.

 - Execute process: IT new employee onboarding